guardian/csnx/README.md

 ## Troubleshooting

-### Using a git GUI
+### Unable to commit

-If you get a `command not found` error when commiting, add a `~/.huskyrc` file and load your Node version manager there.
+If you get a `command not found` error when commiting using a GUI (VSCode, GitHub desktop etc), add a `~/.huskyrc` file and load your Node version manager there.

 For example, if you use [`fnm`](https://github.com/Schniz/fnm):